sparkflows/sparkflows-docs/docs/installation-upgrading/connecting-spark-cluster.rst

 ``These users have to exist on HDFS.
 So ensure that these users exist on HDFS``

+Create the home directory for the user on HDFS.

 Update core-site.xml of Hadoop to allow sparkflows user to impersonate
 ----------------------------------------------------------------------